 Have the invitation list readily available at your home phone so that anyone can check it off when someone calls.
 Parents should be ready to answer questions that other parents may ask.
 You’ll want to keep this list handy at the party too, in case you need the phone numbers.

-4 Weeks Before the Teen Birthday Party
+4 Weeks Before the Party

 Decide on a menu.
 Will your party include a meal, like pizza, or just finger foods?
-Either way there are so many fun party recipes you can use.
+Either way, there are many fun party recipes you can use.
 Pick foods that you can prepare before the day of the party so you can free up time for decorating and getting ready.

+Note: If you are ordering supplies through a catalog or online, do so now.
+You'll want to be sure you have the order in plenty of time.
 Make a list of everything you've ordered and who you ordered it from complete with phone number.
 Keep this handy in case you need to call the company.

-The Week of the Teen Birthday Party
+The Week of the Party

 Tie up any loose strings for the party and the guest list.
 Ask your teen to call the guests who haven't responded yet to get an accurate account of who will be attending.
 You should also touch base with the chaperones.
 If the party is at home, do any outdoor and out-of-the-way decorating.
 Did your teen order something and it hasn't come in yet?
 Call the company and be sure it's on its way.

 Purchase supplies that haven’t been ordered.
-Make the lists by store (party store, grocery store, etc.) and write it all down—it's easier than forgetting and having to go back to the store for a much-needed recipe ingredient.
+Make the lists by store (party store, grocery store, etc.) and write it all down—it's easier than forgetting and having to go back to the store for a needed recipe ingredient.

-At the Teen Birthday Party
+At the Party

 Relax and enjoy the birthday party.
 Help your teen greet guests and start activities.
 Chaperones should 'be around' but not be obtrusive.
-Keep the food table stocked, the supplies for activities available and send gate crashers packing.
+Keep the food table stocked, the supplies for activities available, and send gate crashers packing.
 Be sure to have your camera ready and snap as many pictures as you can.
-In a few hours, help the clean up crew clean up the mess.
+In a few hours, help the cleanup crew clean up the mess.